What to Consider Before Refinancing

 There are many benefits to refinancing your student loans, but before you start the process, here are some things to consider:

-- Set your budget.
-How much you can afford to pay each month will be determined by your income.
-Federal income-based repayment programs take 10-15 percent of your discretionary income (difference between your adjusted gross income and 150 percent of the poverty line for your family size and state of residence), while student loan refinancing offers the opportunity to customize a repayment plan that suits your financial situation.
+Set your budget.
+How much you can afford to pay each month will depend on your income and your other debts.
+Federal income-based repayment programs take 10-15 percent of your discretionary income (difference between your adjusted gross income and 150 percent of the poverty line for your family size and state of residence) and could be a good option if you are having trouble making monthly payments.
+If you could pay more but still looking for some financial flexibility student loan refinancing offers the opportunity to customize a repayment plan that suits your financial situation.

-- Consider your ability to consistently repay.
-You will need to make a determination about whether you might have to use federal protections in the future, specifically deferment options.
+Consider your ability to consistently repay.
+You will need to consider whether you may have to use federal options and other protections in the future, these could include income-based repayment, loan forgiveness, and forbearance and deferment options.

 Federal student loans come with some provisions that can offer relief should your financial situation change for the worse any time during repayment.
 These include income-based repayment options, deferment and forbearance.
 While deferment and forbearance can help you avoid default, they do not save you money over the life of the loan.
 In some cases – as with forbearance – you would increase the total amount you owe.
 The best way to save money on a federal loan is to have your student loans forgiven, an option which is only available under certain circumstances.

 Once you’ve decided that refinancing is right for you, look at more than just interest rates.
 Of course, interest rates are important, but as you shop around, make sure the rate isn’t just a “teaser,” but a real offer based on your information.
-You also want to evaluate the lenders, including their overall reputation and customer base (i.e., do they focus on borrowers similar to you).
-And you want to look at other benefits, such as whether they offer economic hardship support should the need arise.
+You also want to evaluate the lenders, including their overall reputation and customer service reviews.
+And you want to look at other benefits they offer, such as what options they offer for economic hardship should the need arise.

 While each lender has its own specific qualification criteria, the key factors in determining eligibility and rates typically include your credit profile, total monthly debt payments and income.
-Those who are in good financial standing, demonstrate a strong career trajectory, have good credit scores and have shown they are responsible with other debts and monthly budgeting are more likely to be approved.
+Those who are in good financial standing, have good credit scores and have shown they are responsible with other debts and monthly budgeting are more likely to be approved.

 Borrowers who choose student loan refinancing have worked hard to complete their degrees and establish their careers.
 It is time to reap the rewards of those efforts.
-Seize the opportunity to reduce your interest rates, pay down your debt faster and save more.
-Use your hard-earned money to fund your future, not your past.0917_SLR_InfoSheet_V4
+Seize the opportunity to potentially reduce your interest rates, pay down your debt faster, and save more.
+At Laurel Road, we believe your hard-earned money should fund your future — not your past.